 Qumran National Park

-Another archeological gem – no shortage of those in Israel – this place is where they found the famous Dead Sea scrolls.
+Another archeological gem - no shortage of those in Israel - this place is where they found the famous Dead Sea scrolls.
 You can visit the archeological site that dates back to the 2nd century BC and see the display of artifacts excavated on the site.
-Of course, the scrolls themselves are on display in the Israel Museum in Jerusalem.
+Of course, the scrolls are displayed in the Israel Museum in Jerusalem.

-Located at the northern tip of the Dead Sea, this is a very interesting place to visit if you have a couple of days in the area.
+Located at the northern tip of the Dead Sea, this is a very interesting place to visit if you have a few days in the area.
 Check out the official park site for more information.